JiFish/Storyteller/README.md

 - `!help` to see some basic commands.
 Or see commands.md or commands.html for the full list
 - If the book asks you to do something there isn't a command for, you can always roll dice with `!roll` and apply any effects manually.
 - `!use` doesn't do anything on it's own.
 You must still apply the item's effects manually. e.g. `!use Potion of Skill;!skill 99`
-- If the book asks you to do something after a certain number of rounds in a fight, you can make the fight end early by putting the number of rounds end the end of the command. e.g. To stop after 3 rounds: `!fight Squirrel 5 5 3`
+- If a fighting fantasy book asks you to do something after a certain number of rounds in a fight, you can make the fight end early by putting the number of rounds end the end of the command. e.g. To stop after 3 rounds: `!fight Squirrel 5 5 3`

 ## Technical Information
 **Do you accept bug reports?**